Structure of the training programme

 - MSc degree courses

 - PhD degree courses

 The different components are meant for broadening or deepening of knowledge, and also for specialisation in certain areas of fluid mechanics.
 Individual training programmes are composed from elements of the three components.

 MSc degree courses

 The MSc degree courses are meant for PhD students (or other interested persons), with limited earlier formal training in fluid mechanics.
 The courses will bring those PhD students to the same level of knowledge in fluid mechanics as PhD students who did receive their MSc degree in fluid mechanics.
 The courses are usually selected from the advanced courses of the study programme for the MSc degree.
-An overview of the most relevant MSc degree courses are given in the Course Programme (see Downloads), ordered according to the main research themes of the JMBC.
-Information about time and place of these courses can be obtained from the contact persons mentioned in the course descriptions given in the Course Programme, or can be found in the study guides of the different universities participating in the JMBC.
+Information about time and place of these courses can be obtained from the study guides of the different universities participating in the JMBC.

 JMBC PhD courses